 - Customizable chain tension: The derailleur has been mounted with a lever to activate the chain- tension.
-Any chain bounce is minimized so that shifting of the GRX RD-RX812 gear is continuous, while the drivetrain is stable.
+Any chain bounce is minimised so that shifting of the GRX RD-RX812 gear is continuous, while the drivetrain is stable.
 This innovative system allows chain customization so that you can take on any road terrain.
-Out of the box, the chain tension is ideal for gravel
+Out of the box, the chain tension is optimized for gravel.

-- Shimano S.I.S: Every time you are shifting the gears of the GRX RD-RX812 by using your index finger only, you can hear a harmonious “click”.
-This is a Shimano specialty and is characterized by consistent and accurate gear shifting.
-The lever feel improves considerably.
+- Shimano S.I.S: Everytime you are shifting the gears of the GRX RD-RX812 by using your index finger only, you can hear a harmonious “click”.
+This is a Shimano speciality, and is characterised by consistent and accurate gear shifting.
+The lever feel is considerably better.

-- Long cage: The GRX derailleur is available in “long” cage length only.
-To avail a gear range that is wider for 2x, RX812 can accommodate 11-42 cassette.
+- Long cage : The GRX derailleur is available in “long” cage length only.
+To avail a gear range that is wider for 2x, RX812 is able to accommodate 11-42 cassette.
 Unlike a 1x setup, the cogs do not have excessive gaps between them.

 - Compatibility: The GRX RD-RX812 can be used with 11s Ultegra, amongst others.
-As a result, it can be used when riding either an 11-42 or an 11-40 cassette.
-Additionally, you can use the Dual control levers from Shimano too.
+As a result, it can be used when riding either a 11-42 or a 11-40 cassette.
+Additionally, you can use the Dual control levers from Shimani too.
 You will be able to carry out short-stroke shifts, while your hands are on the handlebars always.